1. Introduction

 There are a number of different care options available for the adult, whilst the carer has a break.

-3.1 Arranging care themselves
+3.1 Arranging alternative care themselves

 Adults and carers can make private arrangements such as: